 What Is Marijuana?

-Marijuana is the most widely used illegal drug in the United States.
-It is a dry, shredded green/brown mix of flowers, stems, and leaves of the plant Cannabis sativa.
-A stronger form of marijuana called hashish (hash) looks like brown or black cakes or balls.
-The many street names for marijuana include pot, herb, weed, grass, Jane, reefer, dope, and ganja.
+Marijuana is a shredded, green-brown mix of dried flowers, stems, and leaves from the plant Cannabis sativa.
+A stronger form of marijuana, called hashish (hash), looks like brown or black cakes or balls.

 Marijuana is usually rolled and smoked like a cigarette (joints or doobies), or put in hollowed-out cigars (blunts), pipes (bowls), or water pipes (bongs).
 Some people mix it into food or brew it as a tea.

-These side effects are temporary, but they can make it dangerous to do things like drive while under the influence of the drug.
+These side effects are temporary, but they can make it dangerous to do things like drive while under the influence of marijuana.

-Research has found that side effects from using marijuana frequently over a long period of time can have more lasting side effects.
+Research has found that people who use marijuana over a long period of time can have more lasting side effects.
 For example: